Makar Sankranti: Gujarat

-Gujarati people keenly await this festival to fly kites, called patang.
-Kites for Uttarayana are made of special light-weight paper and bamboo and are mostly rhombus shaped with central spine and a single bow.
+In Gujarat, Makar Sankranti is celebrated as Uttarayana and is associated with kite flying.
+People fly Rhombus shaped kites (patang), which are traditionally made of lightweight paper and bamboo.
 The string often contains abrasives to cut down rival kites.
-The large number of kites leads to injuries and fatalities among birds.
-Jivdaya Charitable Trust, a local animal welfare charity, started a Save the Birds campaign, for example asking people to fly kites at times of day when birds are less likely to be flying to find food.

-In Gujarat, from December through to Makar Sankranti, people start enjoying Uttarayana.
-Undhiyu (spicy, baked mix of winter vegetables) and chikkis (made from til (sesame seeds), peanuts and jaggery) are the special festival recipes savoured on this day.
+Undhiyu (spicy, baked mix of winter vegetables) and chikkis (made from sesame seeds, peanuts and jaggery) are eaten on this day.
 The Hindu Sindhi community in western regions of India, that is also found in southeastern parts of Pakistan, celebrate Makar Sankranti as Tirmoori.
-On this day, parents sending sweet dishes to their daughters.
+On this day, parents send sweet dishes to their daughters.

 Haryana and Delhi

 "Sakraant" in Haryana and Delhi rural areas, is celebrated with traditional Hindu rituals of North India similar to Western UP and border areas of Rajasthan and Punjab.
 This includes ritual purification by taking the holy dip in rivers, especially in Yamuna, or at sacred ponds such as ancient sarovars Kurukshetra and at local tirtha ponds associated with the ancestral guardian/founder deity of the village called Jathera or Dhok (dahak in Sanskrit or fire) in villages to wash away sins.
 People prepare kheer, churma, halva with desi ghee and distribute til-gud (sesame and jaggery) laddoos or chikkis.
 Brothers of married woman visits her home with a gift pack, called "Sindhara" or "Sidha", of wood and warm clothing for her and her husband's family.
 Women give gift to their in-laws called "Manana".
 Women congregate in the nearby havelis to sing Haryani folk songs and exchange gifts.